 - A letter of nomination.
-The letter is written by the nominator addressing the above criteria.
-A nominator can only nominate one person per cycle - A statement of Research and Service (max: 3 pages) written by the nominee - A nomination form provided by the nominee - Two additional letters of support discussing the contributions of the nominee to the science education community (A letter writer may write only one letter of support for the nomination) - The nominee's curriculum vita: Abbreviated 10-page CV which highlights research and service to the NARST and Science Education community
+The letter is written by the nominator addressing the selection criteria. - A 10-page abbreviated CV - A statement of impact and transformative work (max: 3 pages) written by the nominee - Two additional letters of support discussing the contributions of the nominee to the science education community (A letter writer may write only one letter of support for the nomination)